alaraiabdiallah/alaraiabdiallah.github.io/content/posts/hello-world.md

 TocOpen: true
 ---

-Beep beep...
-Hello my name Ala Rai a Full Stack Developer.
-It's been 11 years since my first time to learn code until now I become Full Stack Developer but I haven't website, kinda weird right?😅.
-For shy person like me to write something in my mind very it's very very challenging.
-Maybe you notice this intro kinda awkward and the grammars are bad, because I really bad in grammars.
-This website will be my training field for writing.
+Hello, my name is Ala Rai, and I'm a full-stack developer!
+It's been 11 years since I first learned to code, and now I'm a full-stack developer.
+I didn't have a website at first, which was a bit unusual, but it was a great learning experience.
+For someone like me, who is naturally shy, it was a challenge to write about what I'm passionate about.
+I'm aware that my intro might seem a bit awkward and that my grammar could use some improvement, but I'm working on it!
+This website is going to be my training ground for writing!

-I will write about software engineering based on my experience, maybe my opinion about some tech trends, it's about something in my though I will try to put in this website 😊.
+I'll be sharing my insights on software engineering based on my experience, as well as my thoughts on some tech trends.
+Anything that's on my mind, I'll be putting in this website!

-Soooo this write only short introductory.
-Thank you ✌️
+So, this is just a short introductory post.
+Thank you so much for reading! 😊